ericcames/aap.dailydemo.windows/README.md

 Notes
 =========
 1. This demo is designed to work with the Red Hat Demo Platform.
 Please see the aap.as.code repo below. [aap.as.code](https://github.com/ericcames/aap.as.code "aap.as.code")
+2. This demo works with Amazon currently.
+3. This demo works with ServiceNow.

 Day 0 - Configuration as code (CAC) a repeatable build process for this demo
 =========